 Generic name: erythromycin topical

 Note: This document contains side effect information about erythromycin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Ery-Sol.
+Some dosage forms listed on this page may not apply to the brand name Ery-Sol.

 Applies to erythromycin topical: topical gel/jelly, topical pad, topical powder, topical solution.

 Along with its needed effects, erythromycin topical (the active ingredient contained in Ery-Sol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.